Cell and Molecular Biology: Gene Therapy and Vaccines, PhD

 Gene Therapy and Vaccines

 The Gene Therapy and Vaccines Program focuses on the use of animal and human gene transfer for therapeutic purposes and for vaccination.
-Program faculty conduct research in basic cell biology, molecular biology, developmental biology, molecular physiology, virology and immunology.
+Program faculty conduct research in basic cell biology, molecular biology, developmental biology, molecular physiology, virology, and immunology.
 While the goals of the research are disease-based with the objective of developing prophylactic and therapeutic applications, student training focuses on a basic understanding of disease pathobiology and achieving efficient and effective gene transfer in humans.
-Students contribute to research of cystic fibrosis, hemophilia, lysosomal storage disease, inherited blindness, cancer, cardiovascular diseases, and immunologic and infectious diseases.
-Study of vaccines for prophylactic, as well as therapeutic applications are emphasized.
-Students participate in month research seminar series, as well as present in a bi-weekly research in progress seminar.
+This includes cellular therapies such as CAR-T cell therapies.
+Students contribute to research of cystic fibrosis, hemophilia, lysosomal storage disease, inherited blindness, cancer, infectious diseases, cardiovascular diseases, malignancies, immunodeficiencies, and autoimmune diseases.
+Study of vaccines for prophylactic, as well as therapeutic applications, are emphasized.
+Students participate in a monthly research seminar series and present their work in a bi-weekly research-in-progress seminar.

 Required Courses